 Paint Colours That Play Well with Wood Trim

-For example, if you have very yelllowy or reddish wood, you could neutralize it a bit with a cool tone paint colour on your walls.
-If you’d like to play up your wood, use a warm colour on the walls.
+-If you have very yellowy, orangey or reddish wood, you could neutralize it a bit with a cool tone paint colour on your walls (like I did by using Sherwin Williams Ice Cube in my apartment).

-Or, as I most often suggest, go with a light neutral paint colour on the walls that will go with anything and feel modern and bright.
-It will go beautifully with wood trim and wood furniture pieces.
+-Or, as I most often suggest, you could go with a light neutral paint colour on the walls that will complement the wood but also feel bright, light and modern.

 White and off-white colours that go with wood trim